 Investigate records to determine their history or their cost breakdowns

-With so many staff, rosters and records in general, it’s inevitable that you may need to dig deeper to investigate what happened to certain shifts or why they’re costing a certain way.
+With so many employees, schedules and records in general, it’s inevitable that you may need to dig deeper to investigate what happened to certain shifts or why they’re costing a certain way.
 Whether it’s a surprising payroll cost or a missing shift, you can always investigate further to determine what’s going on.

 Rostering > Reports > Shift History

 If you need to locate a shift, even if it’s deleted, a super manager can always look for it in the Shift History.

 The ‘Search’ function on this page allows you to tick a box to include Deleted shifts, so simply filter down by employee, date, location, etc. to help narrow down the results to what you’re after.

 From this page, you can click the ‘View’ button to open a historical view of all shifts.

 Tip: You can also view this historical view by clicking a shift in the schedule and choosing ‘View shift details’, or clicking the ‘View’ button on the timesheets page.
 Some managers may not have access to the Shift History page, so can always see it for other shifts in this way.

 On the details page, hovering over the label will show you the main details at each step, including the shift label, times, employee , hours, etc. It will also list what has changed compared to the last state of the shift (if anything).

 You can then click the ‘View’ button on each row to see the costing information for that specific version of the shift as well.

 This breakdown shows the shift split into its different earning periods.
 For each period it lists what the earning rate is (eg. Ordinary, Overtime, Night shift, Saturday, etc), and what conditions it hit that caused that rate (eg. Over 38 hours into the week, over 10 hours into the day, between 7pm and 7am, etc).